BabylonJS/Documentation/content/start/chap5/chap5intro.md

 ---
-title: Getting Started - Chapter 5 - A Better Environment
+title: Introduction - Chapter 5 - A Better Environment
 image:
 description: Learn to improve the look of your environment in Chapter 5.
 keywords: getting started, start, chapter 5, intro, environment